City Guide for: Sligo, Ireland

 Donegal Town

-Donegal Town, steeped in history and brimming with charm, offers a delightful day trip.
-Explore Donegal Castle, wander through the Diamond (town square), and browse the local shops.
-The town is also a gateway to the stunning scenery of County Donegal, including the Wild Atlantic Way.
+Donegal Town is a historic town with a vibrant atmosphere.
+Explore Donegal Castle, stroll along the River Eske, and browse the local shops.
+The town is also a gateway to exploring the stunning scenery of County Donegal.

 Travel Time